QGEP/docs/en/user-guide/digitizing/deletingobjects.rst

 Delete Reaches
 --------------
-.. attention:: Deleting a reach does not delete the associated objects (channel, reach point, networkelement).
-See QGEP issue #436

 * Select **vw_qgep_reach** and change to edit mode.

 * Select the reach(es) you want to delete.
 You can click on an object or draw an area.

 .. figure:: images/select_tool.jpg